Informatica deal with French health research agency highlights role of data in pandemic fight

 Informatica announced that it has struck a deal with France’s major health research agency to help organize and manage its data.
-That new partnership is emblematic of how critical data has become in the fight against Covid-19 and more broadly in health care.
+This partnership is emblematic of how critical data has become in the fight against COVID-19 and in health care more broadly.

-The Institut National de la Santé et de la Recherche Médicale (Inserm) announced a wide-ranging partnership with Informatica that it hopes will transform the way its 15,000 researchers and engineers work by making it easier for them to access the organization’s vast medical data.
+The Institut National de la Santé et de la Recherche Médicale (Inserm) announced a wide-ranging partnership with Informatica that aims to transform the way Inserm’s 15,000 researchers and engineers work by making it easier for them to access the organization’s vast medical data.
 According to Informatica chief product officer Jitesh Ghai, this is a challenge most large enterprises face, but the global pandemic has lent even greater urgency to digital transformation efforts at health-related organizations.

-To solve this problem, Informatica has developed artificial intelligence to automate the sorting and cleaning of data to shape it into formats that people with little technical knowledge can leverage.
+To solve this problem, Informatica has developed artificial intelligence to automate the sorting and cleaning of data and shape it into formats people with little technical knowledge can leverage.

 “The scale and growth of data volume and types are mandating automation of data management,” Ghai said.
 “And what we’re bringing is AI-powered data management.
 What we’re ultimately doing is democratizing data access across Inserm by reducing the friction to using it.”

-Informatica does this by pulling data scattered across the thousands of applications large organizations use, some cloud-based and others in a legacy system.
+Informatica does this by pulling data scattered across the thousands of applications large organizations use, some cloud-based and others in legacy systems.
 Each of these data silos may have its own labeling and index system, and employees in other departments may be clueless about this data’s existence.

-Using its algorithms, Informatica can catalog and index all this data to give each set more context.
+Using its algorithms, Informatica can catalog and index all this data to give each dataset more context.

-“We’re leveraging AI and ML to apply it to the metadata data that describes the data so we can auto-curate and auto-tag to make it easier to search,” he said.
+“We’re leveraging AI and ML to apply it to the metadata data that describes the data so we can auto-curate and auto-tag to make it easier to search,” Ghai said.

 Once that cataloging happens, Informatica presents a simple dashboard where researchers can order datasets, not unlike shopping for items on Amazon.
 Ghai said this reflects how the desire to consume, analyze, and process data has expanded beyond data specialists to average users.